The environment is a hot topic – and Winnipeggers haven’t been silent on the issue.

 Transportation is part of our daily lives; we move around our city for work, school, appointments, social activities and more.
 Our transportation choices have profound impacts on our community as they’re linked to both our natural and built environment.

 Where we live can affect whether we’re motivated to use active or public transportation.
 Downtown dwellers are less likely to drive or own a vehicle as they often work and play close to home.
 Public transport is more easily accessible in Central Winnipeg and less so in far-flung suburban communities.
-It’s no surprise automobile use is significantly lower among people who live downtown and active transit use is notably higher.

 As we work toward more sustainable cities and communities, we must focus on the design of transportation networks and urban planning to make different modes of transportation easier to access for everyone – not just Central Winnipeg.